 - All awards are for one academic year and parents must reapply annually for financial assistance.

-- Financial assistance does not cover annual fees nor books.
+- Financial aid does not cover annual fees nor books.

 Tuition and Financial Aid Procedures (Arkansas Activities Association/ AAA)